mdziemianko/amp-panel-designer/README.md

 - `label`: Configuration for the main label.
     - `text`: The label text (string).
     - `position`: Position of the label (see Label Positioning below).
+    - `distance`: Custom distance from the component center (optional).
     - `font`: Font styling (see Font below).
 This font applies to the label and is used as the default for other text on the component (e.g., scales).

 ### Components